abotkit/robert/README.md

 # robert
-robert is a BERT-based bot using a flask server as interface to modify and update phrases, intents and actions.
+robert is a BERT-based bot using a fastapi server as interface to modify and update phrases, intents and actions.

 # quickstart